ANL-CEEESA/UnitCommitment.jl/docs/src/guides/format.md

 | `LMP: Total ($/MWh)`        | Total locational marginal price at each bus.
 Only available if LMPs are computed.                                                                               | $/MWh   |
 | `LMP: Energy ($/MWh)`       | Energy component of LMP at each bus (minimum LMP across all buses at each time period).
 Only available if LMPs are computed.                                    | $/MWh   |
 | `LMP: Congestion ($/MWh)`   | Congestion component of LMP at each bus (total LMP minus energy component).
 Only available if LMPs are computed.                                                | $/MWh   |

+When an AC formulation is used, LMPs reflect AC marginal pricing and may differ from DC-based LMPs due to losses and reactive power constraints.

 #### Example